Monitor Azure SignalR Service

 Unexpected connection dropping

-If you encounter unexpected connections drop, firstly enable logs in service, server and client sides.
+If you encounter unexpected connections drop, first enable logs in service, server, and client sides.

-If a connection disconnects, the resource logs will record this disconnecting event, you'll see ConnectionAborted or ConnectionEnded in operationName.
+If a connection disconnects, the resource logs record this disconnecting event, and you see ConnectionAborted or ConnectionEnded in operationName.

-The difference between ConnectionAborted and ConnectionEnded is that ConnectionEnded is an expected disconnecting which is triggered by client or server side.
-While the ConnectionAborted is usually an unexpected connection dropping event, and aborting reason will be provided in message.
+The difference between ConnectionAborted and ConnectionEnded is that ConnectionEnded is an expected disconnecting, which is triggered by client or server side.
+The ConnectionAborted is usually an unexpected connection dropping event, and the aborting reason is provided in message.

 Reason Description